 Combining all of this we get:

 Then $(n^2)^{|\sigma|-1} < (p_j - p_i)$ and as $|\tau| \le |\sigma| - 1$, $p$ is in the interior of $h_\tau$.

 \end{proof}

 \begin{remark} A similar approach for realizing graph associahedra is taken by Devadoss~\cite{devadoss2009realization}.
-One difference is that Devadoss realizes graph associahedra by cutting off slices of a simplex whereas we cut off slices of an order polytope. \end{remark}
+For a graph $G=(V,E)$, Devadoss realizes the graph associahedron of $G$ by taking the supporting hyperplane for a graph tube $\tau$ to be One difference is that Devadoss realizes graph associahedra by cutting off slices of a simplex whereas we cut off slices of an order polytope.
+When the Hasse diagram of $P$ is a tree, the poset associahedron is combinatorially equivalent to the graph associahedron of the line graph of the Hasse diagram.
+In this case, the two realizations have linearly equivalent normal fans.
+If the Hasse diagram of $P$ is a path graph, then both realizations have linearly equivalent normal fans to the realization of the associahedron due to Shnider and Sternberg~\cite{StasheffCyclohedron}. \end{remark}